Word "rights", in this section, means natural rights.

 Rights exist whether codified or not.

-During creation of what is labeled "Bill of Rights", some founders argued against attempting to enumerate/list every right, predicting government would disregard a right, as if it didn't exist, if it wasn't listed, or people would never imagine they had other rights besides those listed.
+During creation of what is labeled "Bill of Rights", some founders argued against attempting to enumerate/list every right, predicting government would disregard rights that weren't listed, or people would never imagine they had other rights besides those listed.
 This argument led to 9th Amendment.

 Rights cannot be repealed.